The Infinite Wrench

 Advertising

 Broadway and Off Broadway productions get most of the attention, but to get a true sense of the range and diversity of New York theater, you need to look to the smaller productions collectively known as Off-Off Broadway.
-There are more than 100 Off-Off Broadway spaces in New York, mostly with fewer than 99 seats.
+There are more than dozens of Off-Off Broadway spaces in New York, mostly with fewer than 99 seats.
 Experimental plays thrive in New York's best Off-Off Broadway venues; that's where you'll find many of the city's most challenging and original works.
-But Off-Off is more than just the weird stuff: It also includes everything from magic shows to revivals of rarely seen classics, and it's a good place to get early looks at rising talents.
+But Off-Off is more than just the weird stuff: It also includes everything from original dramas to revivals of rarely seen classics, and it's a good place to get early looks at rising talents.
 What's more, it tends to be affordable; while cheap Broadway tickets can be hard to find, most Off-Off Broadway shows are in the $15–$35 range.
 Here are some of the current shows that hold the most promise.

 RECOMMENDED: Full guide to Off Broadway shows in NYC